kaantekiner/en-decrypter/README.md

 # Readme
-It is a low-level data encrypter which work by c#, just uses a basic char list to cover or uncover your data input.Its important that script just made for fun and educational purposes.
+It is a low-level data encrypter which work by c#, just uses a basic char list to cover or uncover your data input.
+Its important that script just made for fun and educational purposes.
 But if you still want to use it in real life situations, sure you can, truely its better than forward your data in plain text.
 Thanks.

 ### Prerequisites